Seram rain forests: Geography

 The islands that make up the ecoregion are part of Wallacea, a group of islands that are part of the Australasian realm, but were never joined to either the Australian or Asian continents.
 The islands of Wallacea are home to a mix of plants and animals from both terrestrial realms, and have many unique species that evolved in isolation.
 The Seram Sea bounds the ecoregion on the north and east, and the Banda Sea lies to the south.
-Lydekker's Line runs through the Seram Sea; the line demarcates the islands of Wallacea from the islands on the Australia-New Guinea continental shelf which were joined together during the ice ages when sea levels were lower.
+Lydekker's Line runs through the Seram Sea; the line demarcates the islands of Wallacea from the islands on the Australia-New Guinea continental shelf which were joined during the ice ages when sea levels were lower.

 Climate

 The ecoregion has a tropical rain forest climate.

 Flora

 The main plant communities are tropical lowland evergreen rain forest, semi-evergreen rain forest, and montane rain forest.

 Fauna

 The ecoregion is home to 38 mammal species.
-Six species are endemic to the ecoregion: the Seram bandicoot (Rhynchomeles prattorum), Spiny Ceram rat (Rattus feliceus), Dusky mosaic-tailed rat (Melomys aerosus), Dusky mosaic-tailed rat (Melomys fraterculus), Ceram rat (Nesoromys ceramicus), and possibly the Silvery flying fox (Pteropus argentatus).
+Six species are endemic to the ecoregion: the Seram bandicoot (Rhynchomeles prattorum), Spiny Ceram rat (Rattus feliceus), Dusky mosaic-tailed rat (Melomys aerosus), Manusela mosaic-tailed rat (Melomys fraterculus), Ceram rat (Nesoromys ceramicus), and possibly the Silvery flying fox (Pteropus argentatus).

 The ecoregion is home to 213 bird species.
 16 species are endemic to the ecoregion.
 The ecoregion corresponds to the Seram endemic bird area.
 The largest bird in the ecoregion is the flightless southern cassowary (Casuarius casuarius).